roberte3/Dragonblog/README.md

 # Dragonchain Blog

-Some blog posts on Dragonchain from a developers point of view to help people get up and running on the sytem.
+Some blog posts on Dragonchain from a developers point of view to help people get up and running on the system.

 ## Table of Contents
 1. Introduction